Micro-Novelty/Custom-Geometric-Learning-For-ML-/README.md

 # A. Custom-ML With Geometric Reasoning  capabilities
-Hope you understand the math and its Functions.
+This Branch Contained Explanation regarding CronicalSpark AI Hope you understand the math and its Functions.
 Have Fun Checking and testing. :)
 Creator = Anonimity X.11 / Indonesia

+# CronicalSpark AI:
+CronicalSpark is a Custom Complex Reasoning AI That Was Using Certainty as a Measurement of its Performance on task, This AI Performs A Good Certainty (without being overconfident swinging up down like Regular AI on little trainings)  In Linear And Sine Pattern Recognition, While Also Being Strategically Cautious and Opportunist At Random and Step Pattern.

 # Mathematical Foundation And Expression